NREL/rdtools/docs/sphinx/source/index.rst

 ------------

 Evaluating system availability can be confounded by data loss from interrupted datalogger or system communications.
-RdTools implements two methods of distinguishing nuisance communication interruptions from true production outages with the :py:class:`.availability.AvailabilityAnalysis` class.
+RdTools implements two methods (Anderson & Blumenthal 2020) of distinguishing nuisance communication interruptions from true production outages with the :py:class:`.availability.AvailabilityAnalysis` class.
 In addition to classifying data outages, it estimates lost production and calculates energy-weighted system availability.